bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Error Return Types.md

     Either<Failure, Pizza> createPizza();
 }
 ```
 We finally have arrived at an expressive, type-safe API.
 Calling `createPizza` will give us a type containing either a failure or the pizza.
-For `Java` the type can be supplied by a functional programming library like [[Vavr]], and implementations exists for most programming languages where functional programming is viable.
+For `Java` the type can be supplied by a functional programming library like [Vavr](https://github.com/vavr-io/vavr), and implementations exists for most programming languages where functional programming is viable.

 Since the type is not directly usable as an instance of `Pizza` but instead (maybe) contains it, it requires some work on behalf of the programmer to resolve the possibility of getting a `Failure`, with the compiler assisting you every step of the way.
 The `Either` type is specifically designed to help you do this.